gdsfactory/kweb/README.md

 - Browser:

   A version that provides a version with a file browser for a folder and the kweb viewer for viewing the gds file in that folder.
-  This can be used by importing the funciton `kweb.browser.get_app` and settings the `KWEB_FILESLOCATION` env variable of passing
+  This can be used by importing the function `kweb.browser.get_app` and settings the `KWEB_FILESLOCATION` env variable of passing
   `fileslocation=<Path object for target folder>` to the function.
 Alternatively there is a default one in `kweb.default.app` that will only look for the env variable.